idaholab/moose/docs/content/documentation/systems/Kernels/index.md

 The diffusion kernel header and implementation files are:

-!text framework/include/kernels/Diffusion.h max-height=400px overflow-y=scroll
+!listing framework/include/kernels/Diffusion.h max-height=400px overflow-y=scroll

-!text framework/src/kernels/Diffusion.C max-height=400px overflow-y=scroll
+!listing framework/src/kernels/Diffusion.C max-height=400px overflow-y=scroll

 Before a custom physics kernel is available for use, it must be registered in your application.
 This is done in e.g. `src/base/YourApp.C` for the YourApp application.